 Conda comes in two flavors, anaconda and miniconda.
 The only difference between the two is that anaconda installs a large suite of commonly used Python packages along with the base installer, whereas miniconda installs only a bare bones version that includes just the framework for installing new packages.
 I recommend miniconda, and that’s what we’ll use here.

 The code below includes a line that will download the conda installer.
 Make sure you follow either the Linux or Mac instructions, whichever is appropriate for your system.
 If you are working on an HPC cluster it is almost certainly Linux.

 While conda is installing it will ask you to answer yes to a few questions.
 This includes whether it can append the newly created miniconda/ (or anaconda/) directory to your $PATH, say yes.
 What this does is add a line to your ~/.bashrc (or ~/.bash_profile on Mac) file so that the software in your conda directory can be automatically found by the systems whenever you login.

 Mac install instructions for conda¶

-# The curl command is used to download the installer from the web. # Take note that the -O flag is a capital o not a zero. curl -O https://repo.continuum.io/miniconda/Miniconda3-latest-MacOSX-x86_64.sh # Install miniconda into $HOME/miniconda3 bash Miniconda3-latest-MacOSX-x86_64.sh -b # Initialize and activate your conda install conda init bash bash # test that conda is installed.
+# The curl command is used to download the installer from the web. # Take note that the -O flag is a capital o not a zero. curl -O https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh # Install miniconda into $HOME/miniconda3 # * Type 'yes' to agree to the license # * Press Enter to use the default install directory # * Type 'yes' to initialize the conda install bash Miniconda3-latest-Linux-x86_64.sh # Refresh your terminal session to see conda bash # test that conda is installed.
 Will print info about your conda install. conda info

 Linux install instructions for conda¶